YorkEarwaker/Climate-Model/eea/doc/README.md

 ## Status

 TODO
-* <todo: WWA Protocol pages, use papers as base, >
+* <todo: WWA Protocol pages, use papers as base, are there copy right issues? >
 * <todo: what markup to use, html in first instance? >

 DONE